 College Access Stories

 We know that education has the power to transform lives.
-We know that that a student who earns a degree has the chance to lift his or her family out of poverty.
+We know that a student who earns a degree has the chance to lift his or her family out of poverty.
 But the benefits of a college education extend beyond just income; research shows that college-educated residents are better informed citizens, critical thinkers and lifelong learners.
 At Valencia, we are dedicated to making access to college or other postsecondary training possible for everyone.

 After a family emergency derailed her college plans, Mihaka Saintelus got great news: two free years of college from Osceola Prosper.